thunderbird/webext-docs/webRequest.rst

 .. note::

-   From Firefox 78 onwards, if a filter contains unrecognized values in its :code:`types` property, then these values are ignored and :code:`addListener()` proceeds.
+   From Thunderbird 78 onwards, if a filter contains unrecognized values in its :code:`types` property, then these values are ignored and :code:`addListener()` proceeds.

 .. note::

-   Before Firefox 78, if a filter contains unrecognized values in its :code:`types` property, :code:`addListener()` throws an exception.
+   Before Thunderbird 78, if a filter contains unrecognized values in its :code:`types` property, :code:`addListener()` throws an exception.

 .. api-header::
    :label: object